 To keep your dishwasher running at peak efficiency, clean your dishwasher every few months.
 Following these steps will take you 15 minutes, at most.
 That's definitely worth cleaner dishes, don't you think?

-Make Your Own Dishwasher Detergent
+Make Dishwasher Detergent

 Save more money by switching to homemade dishwasher detergent.
 It's easy to make and doesn't rely on all the harsh chemicals found in commercial detergents.
-It only takes two ingredients and two minutes to make your own dishwasher detergent.
+It only takes two ingredients and two minutes to make dishwasher detergent.
 Start with a small batch to see what you think.
 Then, make a big batch if you decide the recipe's a keeper.

 More Uses for Vinegar

 Vinegar can do a lot more than clean your dishes.
 Use it to remove mildew, grease, and tarnish; to clean your clothes; to make your own beauty products; and to eliminate weeds and pests.
-Indeed, there are over 50 uses for vinegar for cleaning, cooking, and even outdoor work.
+Indeed, there are more than 50 uses for vinegar for cleaning, cooking, and even outdoor work.
 Make vinegar your go-to cooking, cleaning, and gardening ingredient, and you'll have fewer products to buy and lug home from the store.